masadler20/PROJECT-13/README.md

 The machines on the internal network are not exposed to the public Internet.

-Only the _____ machine can accept connections from the Internet.
+Only the Jump-Box machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:

-- _TODO: Add whitelisted IP addresses_
+ 74.165.60.210

-Machines within the network can only be accessed by _____.
+Machines within the network can only be accessed by the Jump-Box fromt he following IP address:

-- _TODO: Which machine did you allow to access your ELK VM?
-What was its IP address?_
+- 13.92.230.36

 A summary of the access policies in place can be found in the table below.